httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Implementations MUST provide access to dictionaries both by index and by key.
 Specifications MAY use either means of accessing the members.

-The ABNF for dictionaries is:
+The ABNF for dictionaries in HTTP/1 headers is:

 ~~~ abnf
 sh-dictionary  = dict-member *( OWS "," OWS dict-member )